Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 We found a niche within marketing where we can make a difference.”

-Kady Hobbins from Kaden Ave Communications is another great example of how to create competitive advantages with delivering best results:
+Kady Hobbins from Kaden Ave Communications is another great example of how to create competitive advantages with delivering the best results:

 “We’ve set ourselves apart by really drilling down and specializing in what we’re truly good at – making high-quality social media content that helps generate conversions and build brand awareness.
-We try not to spread ourselves thin and do things we’re just okay at, nor do we take on clients that we don’t think are the right fit.
+We try not to spread ourselves thin and do things we’re just okay at, nor do we take on clients we don’t think are the right fit.
 In return, we’re happier, and our clients are happier.”

-Build a respected brand and community
+Build a respected brand and community.

 Sometimes, building a good brand is everything you need.
 But this process is long and hard.